hexlo/terraria-server-docker/README.md

 ## <ins> **General Config** </ins>

 - Either clone this repo or create a folder called Worlds
 - Create a `docker-compose.yml` at the same level as the Worlds folder (see example below)
+You can rename `docker-compose-example.yml` to `docker-compose.yml` and modify it as well.
 - Edit the environment variables as you see fit.
 They are explained in a table further down.

 <br>